aaronalbinson/k9/src/pages/about.md

       pool for a while afterwards.
 Also, please don't feed your dog within 2 hours before you come, and for at least 2 hours afterwards.
     type: text
+  - quotetitle: >-
+      "Marti was fantastic!
+I was amazed how quickly he had a terrified little doodle swimming the length of the pool!"
+    type: quote
 ---